 Video of the Day

-Peanut butter and jelly sandwiches are a classic snack.
-Make this old-fashioned treat healthier by using whole-grain bread instead of white bread.
+- Peanut butter and jelly sandwiches are a classic snack.
+Make this old-fashioned treat healthier by using whole-grain bread instead of white.
 Whole grains contain more fiber, B vitamins and minerals than refined grains.
-Instead of jelly, use honey or a sweet fruit like raisins, sliced banana or sliced pears.
+Choose a low-sugar jelly options, or get creative by adding banana slices or raisins to your sandwich.

-Use peanut butter as a dip for whole grain pretzels, crackers or bread sticks.
-Spread peanut butter between two crackers to make little sandwiches that are easy to pack for eating outside or packing into lunches.
+- If you want something a little smaller, spread peanut butter between two crackers to make little sandwiches that are easy to pack for eating outside or packing into lunches.